List of ambassadors of the United States to Switzerland and Liechtenstein

 This is a list of United States ambassadors to the Swiss Confederation and the Principality of Liechtenstein.

 History

 Since 1997, the U.S. ambassador to Switzerland has also been accredited to the Principality of Liechtenstein.
 Appointed on February 10, 1997, Ambassador Madeleine M. Kunin served as the first United States Ambassador to Liechtenstein.
 She presented her credentials to Liechtenstein on March 14, 1997, which marked the beginning of the United States' diplomatic relations with the country.

-(Although the United States executed its first treaty with Liechtenstein in 1926, at the time Liechtenstein was represented by Switzerland.)
+Although the United States executed its first treaty with Liechtenstein in 1926, at the time, and until 1997, Liechtenstein was represented diplomatically by Switzerland.

 Before 1997 it was understood that the rights of a U.S.–Swiss agreement also extended to citizens of Liechtenstein because it had yielded control of its foreign affairs to Switzerland.
 At the end of the 20th century, however, it "began pursuing independent membership in international organizations".

 Political appointees

 U.S. ambassadors are nominated by the President and confirmed by the U.S. Senate.
 The position of ambassador to Switzerland is generally held by a political appointee rather than a career Foreign Service Officer (FSO).
 According to the American Foreign Service Association, only two career FSOs since 1960 have been appointed to the Swiss and Liechtenstein ambassadorship (both times were in the 1970s), whereas the remaining twenty ambassadors were political appointees, typically those known as "campaign bundlers" who raise large sums of money for presidential campaigns.